Scrambled Egg (2 Eggs) and Avocado (1 Avocado, Ns As To Florida Or California)

 Add Healthy Fats

-Include a small serving of nuts or seeds, such as almonds or chia seeds, to your meal.
-This can help stabilize blood glucose levels.
+Include a small amount of nuts or seeds, such as chia seeds, which can help moderate glucose spikes.

 Discover